apollo-business-automation/fncmoc-manual-deployment/README.md

 1) RedHat OpenShift Kubernetes Service (ROKS) - Public Cloud
 2) Openshift Container Platform (OCP) - Private Cloud
-3) Other (Certified Kubernetes Cloud Platform / CNCF) Enter a valid option [1 to 3]: 2 #based on your platform
+3) Other (Certified Kubernetes Cloud Platform / CNCF) Enter a valid option [1 to 3]: 2 # Based on your platform

 This script prepares the environment for the deployment of some FileNet Content Management capabilities